Multi-task neural networks by learned contextual inputs: Abstract

 \section{Abstract}

 This paper explores learned-context neural networks.
 It is a multi-task learning architecture based on a fully shared neural network and an augmented input vector containing trainable task parameters.
 The architecture is interesting due to its powerful task adaption mechanism, which facilitates a low-dimensional task parameter space.
 Theoretically, we show that a scalar task parameter is sufficient for universal approximation of all tasks, which is not necessarily the case for more common architectures.
-Evidence towards the practicality of such a small task parameter space is given empirically.
-The task parameter space is found to be well-behaved, and simplifies workflows related to updating models as new data arrives, and training new tasks when the shared parameters are frozen.
-Additionally, the architecture displays robustness towards cases with few data points.
-The architecture's performance is compared to similar neural network architectures on ten datasets.
+Empirically it is shown that, for homogeneous tasks, the dimension of the task parameter may vary with the complexity of the tasks, but a small task parameter space is generally viable.
+The task parameter space is found to be well-behaved, which simplifies workflows related to updating models as new data arrives, and learning new tasks with the shared parameters are frozen.
+Additionally, the architecture displays robustness towards datasets where tasks have few data points.
+The architecture's performance is compared to similar neural network architectures on ten datasets, with competitive results.